openmailbox/tsrp-fivem/README.md

 1. Create your local config by copying `cfg/server.orig.cfg` to `cfg/server.cfg`.
 1. Modify `cfg/server.cfg` and add your FiveM license key at the bottom where it says `MY_LICENSE_KEY`.
 1. Use [Docker Compose](https://docs.docker.com/compose/) to execute `compose up` on the `compose.yaml` file.
+    1. If using VSCode, the [Docker plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) adds a right-click option to the `compose.yaml` file.
 1. In your browser, navigate to `http://localhost:40125`.
 You will see the txAdmin setup screen.
 1. Inspect the logs of the resulting `tsrp-fivem` container to find the pin number to setup txAdmin.
 1. Complete txAdmin setup and start the FiveM server.